Chow groups of conic bundles in $\mathbb P^5$ and the Generalised Bloch's conjecture: Finite dimensionality in the sense of Roitman and one-cycles on cubic fourfolds

 since the irregularity of the surface is zero.
-On the other hand by Nakai-Moiseshon criterion the intersection number $L|_C$ is positive, so $L$ restricted to $C$ has positive degree, by Riemann-Roch this implies that
+On the other hand by Nakai-Moisezhon criterion the intersection number $L|_C$ is positive, so $L$ restricted to $C$ has positive degree, by Riemann-Roch this implies that